claird/Rust-for-Web/README.md

 Sascha Grunert supplies a [complete small authentication demonstration](https://github.com/saschagrunert/webapp.rs/tree/rev1).

 [Actix](https://actix.rs/) is "... a powerful, pragmatic, and extremely fast web framework for Rust."
+It requires, for example, a fortieth
+(!) the memory of a comparable Django instance.

 ## Firefox Quantum Web browser